Gaziosmanpaşa

 Gaziosmanpaşa ([ɡaːziosˈmanpaʃa]; old name: Taşlıtarla) is a developing working class municipality (belediye) and district of Istanbul, Turkey, on its European side.
-With a population of 400,000 plus, it is one of the most populous districts.
-In 2009 Gaziosmanpaşa district was divided into three neighborhoods: Gaziosmanpaşa, the central; Sultangazi, the northern part; and Arnavutköy, the northernmost part.
-Esenler and Bayrampaşa are at west, Sultangazi is at north and Eyüp is at south and east of district.
-It was formed from parts of Eyüp and Çatalca districts in 1963.
+Its area is 12 km2, and its population is 495,998 (2022).
+Esenler and Bayrampaşa are west, Sultangazi is north and Eyüp is south and east of the district.

 History

 The district was named after Gazi Osman Pasha (1832–1900), a prominent Ottoman general who was active in the Balkans.
 The area was empty, rocky pasture until the 1950s when immigrants from the Balkans (especially from Bulgaria, Yugoslavia and Western Thrace) settled here.
 Much of their housing was illegally built, primitive tiny cottages.
 Gaziosmanpaşa expanded rapidly during the 1970s and 1980s due to migration from eastern Anatolia.
 The population is still growing with half the people under 20 years old.

+Gaziosmanpaşa was formed as a district in 1963 from parts of Eyüp and Çatalca districts.
+In 2009 Gaziosmanpaşa district was divided into three neighborhoods: Gaziosmanpaşa, the central; Sultangazi, the northern part; and Arnavutköy, the northernmost part.

 NBA's Orlando Magic star, Hedo Türkoğlu, who played in the 2009 NBA Finals, was born in the district.
 The NBA's Cleveland Cavaliers center Semih Erden was also born in the district.

+Composition

+There are 16 neighbourhoods in Gaziosmanpaşa District: